-The New Colombo Plan is a partnership between government, universities and the private-sector to provide a new generation of Australians with direct experience of living, studying and undertaking work placements in the Indo-Pacific.
+The New Colombo Plan (NCP) is a partnership between government, universities and the private-sector to provide a new generation of Australians with direct experience of living, studying and undertaking work placements in the Indo-Pacific.

 Doing business in the fastest growing region in the world means developing teams with the capability to work in the Indo-Pacific region has become a strategic business issue.
 Building a team capable of operating in the region is essential to identify and enter new markets; better manage culturally diverse teams, and achieve outcomes in foreign business environments.